 All visitors are required to go to the office when entering the school.
+Due to COVID-19 restrictions, visitors are only permitted in the office, not in the rest of the building.
 A driver's license or valid ID is required to be shown on your first visit to the school.
-All visitors will be issued a visitor tag that must be visible and worn during the entire visit.
 Before exiting the building, the visitor must sign out in the office using the badge that was issued.
 It is important that our office staff knows who is in the building at all times.
 This helps to ensure the safety of our students and staff.
 Thank you for your cooperation in this matter.